-Our focus over the years has been to build and maintain a reputation for high quality teaching at the tertiary level.
+Our focus over the years has been to build and maintain a reputation for high-quality teaching at the tertiary level.
 We acknowledge the support of the students who placed their faith and trust in our institution in those early years when we were virtually unknown.
 Today, some of these first students have joined the institution, albeit in different capacities, as either lecturers or Managers.

-At the turn of the new millennium, three other campuses were opened.
+Since 1990, our Champs Fleurs campus has evolved over the years to become the nucleus of academic, administrative, recreational and student activities at SBCS.
+From this core, three other campuses were birthed.
 In 2003, our Centre for Media Studies was opened on Picton Street in Port of Spain.
-Three years later, in 2006, our South campus was opened in Cocoyea Village, San Fernando to attend to the needs of the students in the nation’s second largest city.
-In 2008, the doors to our newest campus were opened at Beaulieu Avenue in Trincity.
-Each of our four campuses was born out of our drive to create optimal learning environments which appeal to learners from diverse backgrounds.
-While each campus has its own individual identity and purpose, they are united by a common commitment and share the same vision, mission, primary objective and corporate mantra:
+Three years later, in 2006, our South campus was opened in Cocoyea Village, San Fernando to attend to the needs of the students in the nation’s second-largest city.
+In 2008, the doors to our youngest campus were opened at Beaulieu Avenue in Trincity.
+In 2018, the operations of the Port of Spain and Trincity sites were merged to create our Centre for Media, Communication and Design (SBCS Trincity Campus).

-THE STORY BEHIND SBCS’ DISTINCTIVE ARCHITECTURE
+MINDS IN MOTION – THE STORY BEHIND SBCS’ DISTINCTIVE ARCHITECTURE

 We are all familiar with the saying “the more things change, the more they remain the same” and the call to “think outside the box”.
 Very few have the courage to dare to do things differently or try a new approach.
 Few can ever dream to think outside the box, having themselves been taught inside a box.
 SBCS, through the medium of architecture, has sought to create a mentally and intellectually stimulating learning environment for students.